Table of Contents[Hide][Show]

 We’ve all forgotten something at a friend’s house or somewhere like a restaurant or taxi cab before.
-For example, I forget my credit card at a bar last week.
+For example, I forgot my credit card at a bar last week.
 Getting your items back can be a hassle.
-That’s where the Utah based startup called PigeonShip comes in.
+That’s where the PigeonShip comes in.
 The concept behind PigeonShip is simple: crowdsourced shipping or friendshipping.
 It’s basically a cross between Uber and FedEx.
 You post an item on PigeonShip and someone (a “Pigeon” courier) picks the item up and delivers it for you.

 How did you come up with the idea for PigeonShip?

 Because it’s a market that needed to be created.
 With all the advancements in technology, little progress has been made in the delivery service industry.
 I believe good ideas stem from filling in the blank: Wouldn’t it be nice if __________.
 PigeonShip fills the blanks.
 Wouldn’t it be nice if (someone could pick it up).
 Wouldn’t it be nice if (I could make money off the extra space in my car).
 Wouldn’t it be nice if (I could get this picked up and delivered on the weekend).
 Wouldn’t it be nice if (I could buy something off classifieds without picking it up).

 I founded the company in 2011, with transportation of items being phase 1, and transportation of people being phase 2, yes, before Uber was Uber.
 Since Uber leapfrogged my phase 1 idea and jumped to my phase 2 idea, I decided to make phase 1 a hit.

 Does PigeonShip have international growth plans?

 Yes.
 The PigeonShip model was built to scale exponentially.
 PigeonShip will spread across all local markets throughout the USA and then the world.